What is SNMP?

 SNMP community strings act like passwords to authenticate between SNMP agents and managers.
 A community string is an alphanumeric string which was notoriously set to “public” by default, but this is no longer common.
 The string is sent in plain text over the network in SNMP v1 and v2c, and if it matches, access to the agent is granted.

 Regardless of the SNMP protocol version used, it is strongly advised to change the default community string, as it is well known to attackers.
-SNMP is not big on security and, unless the network section is shut off from the outside, configuring a custom community string and enabling encryption provide only a moderately secure environment for monitoring.
+SNMP is not big on security and, unless the network section is closed off from the outside, configuring a custom community string and enabling encryption provide only a moderately secure environment for monitoring.

 Monitoring with SNMP